-The AV can detect the current and past poses of static/dynamic objects in the scene using its sensor information.
-Based on these observations, the AV needs to anticipate the neighbour’s intentions (contextual information) and plan its manoeuvre accordingly.
-This planned manoeuvre should be safe (without colliding with other vehicles), follow the standard traffic rules, and also be energy efficient.
-The problem of manoeuvre planning (i.e., action taken by the AV without colliding with other objects) by understanding the intentions of its neighbours is referred to as the predictive manoeuvre planning problem.
-It is assumed that the AV is equipped with an algorithm that can detect the relative poses of both the static and dynamic objects.
-Thus, the AV has complete histories of paths traversed by the dynamic objects present at any given time and is also aware of the local map.
-The PMP problem is formulated based on the histories of the paths traversed by the dynamic objects present in the scene and also the local map.
+Based on the current and past positions of static/dynamic objects, the AV needs to anticipate the neighbours' intentions with predicted trajectories (as contextual information) and plan its manoeuvre accordingly.
+The manoeuvre decision should be safe (without colliding with other vehicles), follow the standard traffic rules, and also be efficient.
+The problem of manoeuvre planning (i.e., action taken by the AV without colliding with other objects) by understanding the intentions of its neighbours is referred to as the Predictive Manoeuvre Planning (PMP) problem.
+It is assumed that the AV can detect the relative positions of both static and dynamic objects.
+Thus, the AV has a complete history of paths traversed by the dynamic objects present at any given time and is also aware of the local map.
+The PMP problem is then formulated based on the histories of the paths traversed by the dynamic objects present in the scene and also the local map.